 The Geysir area is one of the most photographed tourist attractions in the world.

 Geysir Geothermal area GPS Points N64° 18′ 49.512″ W20° 17′ 58.160″

 The Gullfoss waterfall (Golden Waterfall) lies on the Hvítá River and is the third most popular attraction in the Golden Circle.

-It consists of two cascades, the higher one being 21 meters high and the lower one is 11 meters high.
+It consists of two cascades, the higher one being 21 meters high and the lower one being 11 meters high.
 Water flows through Gullfoss at an average speed of 140 cubic meters per second.
 During the largest floods, water flowed at 2,000 cubic meters per second, which is really hard to imagine.

 This attraction was close to disappearing.
-In the 20th-century plans were made to use the high energy potential of the waterfall.
+In the 20th century, plans were made to use the high energy potential of the waterfall.
 Hydroelectric power stations were to be built on the Hvítá River.
 The plans were boycotted and investors underestimated investment costs.
 Eventually, the investment was abandoned and the waterfall has been under strict protection since then.

 Today, a visit to the waterfall is a great experience.
 It is amazing that you can walk right to the bank of the Hvítá River and see how it drops the water down the cascades of the waterfall.
-Its size and the roar of the water are a powerful force, inspiring both admiration and respect.
+Its size and the roar of the water are powerful forces, inspiring both admiration and respect.

-The waterfall falls straight into the narrow channel of the canyon, 32 meters deep, 20 meters wide.
+The waterfall falls straight into the narrow channel of the canyon, 32 meters deep, and 20 meters wide.
 The canyon, the walls of which are 70 meters high, stretches for 2.5 km long.
 Everything makes a beautiful impression.